 The turret room and balcony are part of our Grade II listed chapel, constructed in 1881.
-While once it played host to the hospital's medical superintendent and his family during church services, we’ve now transformed it into a lighthearted reflection of the content of our museum.
+While once it played host to the hospital's most senior doctor and his family during church services, we’ve now transformed it into a lighthearted reflection of the content of our museum.

-Please note, the Turret room is not a fully accessible part of our venue if you have limited mobility, due to its spiral staircase.
+ACCESSIBILITY Please note: the Turret room isn’t fully accessible for those with limited mobility due to its spiral staircase.

 Minimum fitness level required.